guilatrova/tryceratops/README.md

 If you want to ignore a violation in a specific file, you can either:

-- Add a comment with `notc` to the top of the file you want to ignore
+- Add a comment with `noqa` to the top of the file you want to ignore
-- Add a comment with `notc` to the line you want to ignore
+- Add a comment with `noqa` to the line you want to ignore
-- Add a comment with `notc: CODE` to the line you want to ignore a specific violation
+- Add a comment with `noqa: CODE` to the line you want to ignore a specific violation

 Example: